MinutesToMidnight/Introduction-to-Embedded-Systems/README.md

 ### Using a LCD

-In this exercise, you learn the basics of using a shield with the Arduino by writing text to the LCD display.
+Learn the basics of using a shield with the Arduino by writing text to the LCD display.
 LCDs for micro-controllers come in two different flavors: serial communication and parallel communication.
 The main advantage of serial LCDs is that they are easier to wire up since the Arduino talks to the LCD over a single pair of wires.
 The LCD you will be using is a 16x2 Character LCD.
 In order to use the LCD shield, the library for it will need to be loaded into the Arduino IDE.
 If you are using Arduino IDE version 1.6.2 or later, you can install the library using the built-in library manager.
 In the toolbar, navigate to Sketch->Include Library->Manage Libraries and search for "Adafruit RGB LCD Shield".
 Click on the first option, then click "Install".
 You can now use the library in your sketches.

 A note on RAM conservation using the F("") and PROGMEM macros: F() forces constant strings to reside solely in FLASH program memory, and not be copied into RAM (AKA dynamic memory in the Arduino IDE nomenclature).
 PROGMEM forces constant arrays to reside solely in FLASH program memory, and not be copied into RAM (AKA dynamic memory in the Arduino IDE nomenclature).